Strawberry, Arizona, is a small rural mountain community in the Rim Country about 20 minutes north of Payson.

 Thankfully, it has been restored to its former glory and continues to be a beloved spot for locals and tourists alike.

-Windmill Coffee AZ serves freshly roasted coffee, cold brews, lattes, mochas, hot chocolate, freshly squeezed juice, and more.
+Windmill Coffee serves freshly roasted coffee, cold brews, lattes, mochas, hot chocolate, freshly squeezed juice, and more.

-My personal favorite is their Italian sodas which are made with fruit puree and topped with cream.
+My personal favorite is their Italian sodas, which are made with fruit puree and topped with cream.

 On Saturday mornings, they even have a pop-up shop selling homemade poffertjes.

-The best things to do in Strawberry, Arizona
+The Best Things to Do in Strawberry, Arizona

 Visit the Farmers Market

-The Pine Strawberry Farmers Market is not what you would expect at a typical farmers market.
+The Pine Strawberry Farmers Market is not what you would expect at a typical farmers’ market.

 Instead of rows of vendors in an outdoor lot, you’ll find fresh local produce and handmade goods sold out of a rustic farmhouse.
 It is the epitome of small-town charm.